venkataravuri/247.ai-assignment/README.md

 ### :fire: Technical Architecture

 A layered application architecture has been adopted for the solution.
-Majority of system components are designed as self contained services aka. microservices.
+Majority of system components are designed as self-contained services aka. microservices.
 The components adhere to Cloud-Native principles.
 Cloud native apps can exploit scale, elasticity, resiliency, and flexibility provided by in public clouds.
 Individual teams can work on these microservices and rollout new functionality quickly.

-- The Microservices designed as self contained services, packed as containers for portability, deployed to immutable infrastructure.
+- The Microservices designed as self-contained services, packed as containers for portability, deployed to immutable infrastructure.
 - Microservices communicate with each other via APIs and use event-driven architecture, which makes them loosely coupled, serves to enhance the overall performance of each application.
 For latency reasons the services communicate over gRPC with proto buffers.
 - Each service can be written in a different programming language and tested separately.